riot/riot.github.io/api/index.md

 `customTagSelector` selects elements from the page and mounts them with a custom tag.
 The selected elements' name must match the custom tag name.

 `opts` optional object is passed for the tags to consume.
 This can be anything, ranging from a simple object to a full application API.
 Or it can be a Flux- store.
 Really depends on how you want to structure your client-side applications.
-Read more about [modular Riot applications](/guide/application-design/#modularity).
+Read more about [modular Riot applications](/guide/application-design/#modularity). *Also note* that attributes you set on your tags as options will take precedence over ones specified with same names via `opts` argument.

 ``` js